-The Queenstown-Lakes District, including Queenstown and Wānaka township, is experiencing rapid economic growth and electrification, driving the need for significant investments to transmission and distribution infrastructure upgrades.
+The Queenstown-Lakes District is experiencing rapid economic growth and electrification, driving the need for significant new investments in transmission and distribution infrastructure.

 - Aurora